 Yes.
 I need to identify each person separately.

 For each person I need to see their passport, and separate/different bank statements or utility bills.

-What will happen if you cannot supply a passport and/or bank statement or utility bill?
+What will happen if you cannot provide your passport?

 Many people nowadays opt to receive their bills via the internet (rather than sent in paper form by post).
 Or their passport may not be available (if they have sent it to an embassy).

 Although the lack of such documentation can cause problems, it is possible to deal with any problems, in most cases, fairly easily.
 Identification, involves 2 stages, the first is providing something which identifies you and has your photograph, and the second is something which has your name and residential address: Here is a list of acceptable documentation: